 La Moutarderie Fallout is a must-visit for anyone interested in mustard.
 Located in Beaune, France, the Fallot Mustard Factory offers visitors a chance to see the world-famous Edmond Fallot mustard being made.
 The factory is located between Place Carnot and Place de La Halle, making it easy to find.

-Inside, visitors can watch as the mustard is created, learning about the company’s process and history, and the condiment that made it famous.
+Visitors can watch as the mustard is created, learning about the company’s process and history and the condiment that made it famous.
 Afterward, guests can purchase mustard to take home with them.

 13. Devour all of the Burgundy cuisines you can